J314 The Meiji Years

 work, and the reader, rather than within the work itself.
 Unplanned, the narrative

 usually unfolds, its shape constantly being altered along the way.
-There may

 be no real conclusion.
-In writing and reading shosetsu, the individual is expected
+In writing and reading shôsetsu, the individual is expected

 to merge with others, to hearken back to the voice of the tribe.
 Contextuality